MicrosoftDocs/azure-docs/articles/application-gateway/overview.md

 # What is Azure Application Gateway?

 Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.
-Traditional load balancers operate at the transport layer (OSI layer 4 - TCP and UDP) and route traffic based on source IP address and port, to a destination IP address and port.
+Traditional load balancers operate at the transport layer (OSI layer 4 - TCP and UDP) and route traffic based on source IP address and port, to a destination IP address and port where as application gateway operates at application layer (OSI layer 7 - HTTP(S)).

 Application Gateway can make routing decisions based on additional attributes of an HTTP request, for example URI path or host headers.
 For example, you can route traffic based on the incoming URL.
 So if `/images` is in the incoming URL, you can route traffic to a specific set of servers (known as a pool) configured for images.
 If `/video` is in the URL, that traffic is routed to another pool that's optimized for videos.